 Where We Be

-After lunch I get to drive the jeep through the shifting sands of the desert
+Time to change drivers!
+Our guide offers me the chance to drive the jeep through the shifting sands of the desert.

 The House of Lawrence has a gorgeous view